fharris/JOTB2019_k8_playground/workshops/container-native-development/LabGuide200-VBox.md

 where **9006** is the port where you want to run the kubernetes dasboard in this example.
 In this case, please replace in the link the value **8001** by **9006** in order to get access to the **Kubernetes Dashboard**:

+- First thing to do is to select your  "Namespace" in the right side section.

 - Click on the **Overview** menu option in the Kubernetes dashboard **left-hand menu**.
 In the pods section, you should see two twitter-feed pods running.
 Click the **name of one of the pods** to go to the detail page.